App version: 0.1.0

 Student Loan Refinancing Options With Lantern

 Besides qualifying for military student loan assistance or discharge, you could explore how student loan refinancing works to manage your education debt.
 Refinancing involves paying off your existing student loans with a new loan from a private lender.
 Refinancing can help simplify your debt, as well as potentially get you a lower interest rate.
 Plus, you’ll get the chance to choose new repayment terms, whether you want to opt for a shorter term to pay off your loans faster or a longer term to lower your monthly payment.
 To qualify for refinancing, you’ll need to meet a lender’s requirements for credit and income — or apply with a cosigner who can.
 Before you apply, however, it’s worth weighing both the pros and disadvantages of refinancing student loansOne major downside of refinancing federal student loans is that they become ineligible for federal repayment plans, such as income-driven repayment, and programs such as the military student loan discharge programs described above.
 If you want to retain access to federal student loan benefits, it wouldn’t make sense to refinance your federal student loans.
-If, however, you decide the pros of refinancing outweigh the cons, Lantern can help you find and compare student loan refinance options.
+If, however, you decide the pros of refinancing outweigh the cons, Lantern can help you explore student loan refinance options.

 Frequently Asked Questions